silvacms/documentation/source/buildout.rst

       client5:client5-conf
       client6:client6-conf

 We can now use our profile.
-Your ``buildout.cfg`` file will be for you ZEO server, with two ZEO clients:
+Your ``buildout.cfg`` file will be for your ZEO server, with two ZEO clients:

 .. code-block:: ini